inf112-v20/crawling-crow/README.md

 -   When looking at the menu, during a game, verify that clicking "continue" will return to the game
 -   Use cursor to click "Change Map" in the Menu, verify that "change map"-section is visible
 -   Use cursor to click on arrows to look at different maps.
 Verify that visible map changes
--   Use cursor to click a map, and start the game.
+-   In "Change map", decide a map, use cursor to click "Pick this map", and start the game.
 Verify that the selected map is used for the new game

--
+#### Sound tests
+-   In menu, press "Play a song", verify that a song plays
+-   In menu, change volume, verify that game volume changes depending on your choice
+-   Fire laser, verify laser sound
+-   Move robots, verify movement sound

+#### Optional settings tests
+-   Change "Game Speed", verify that a round is played faster or slower, depending on your choice.
+-   Change "Laser Speed", verify that lasers move faster or slower, depending on your choice.

+#### FunMode tests
+-   In the menu, Start New Game with "FunMode" set it to "On".
+Verify that board is filled with robots.
+-   Start New Game with "FunMode" set it to "On", when already in a normal Game.
+Verify that board is filled with robots.
+-   Start New Game with "FunMode" set it to "Off", when already in a FunMode Game.
+Verify that board has 8 robots.
+-   A FunMode game should run as normal, only difference being many more robots.

 #### Movement test
 Please see the [controls for movement](#movement) above.